webbycrown/kiaweds-statamic-theme/content/collections/team/al-b-zider.md

     content:
       -
         type: text
         text: 'From commercial shoots to creative documentaries, Al has spent years crafting compelling video content that speaks beyond the screen.
-His expertise lies in understanding rhythm, tone, and atmosphere—elements that transform simple footage into cinematic stories.'
+His expertise lies in understanding rhythm, tone, and atmosphere elements that transform simple footage into cinematic stories.'
   -
     type: paragraph
     content: